Save for Retirement Today

 But, we all know — life comes at you fast.
 Saving enough for retirement continues to be a leading source of significant financial stress for all generations.
 While studies show that 71% of Americans are adequately prepared for retirement, much of that includes receiving Social Security benefits under the current law.
 However, Social Security payouts are only scheduled to be paid at the full benefit amount through 2035!
 Thus making Millennials and Gen Z approach retirement from a different perspective — one that is diverse and doesn’t rely on Social Security benefits.
 The good news is that starting early allows you to reach your retirement goals more easily.

 The first step is getting in the right mindset.
 This means making your new savings goal a priority.
-We encourage you to “Start Small, Think Big” and take advantage of retirement solutions available to you like your employer's 401K or 403 B plan or IRA options you can open on your own.
+We encourage you to “Start Small, Think Big” and take advantage of retirement solutions available to you like your employer's 401K, 403 B plan, or IRA options you can open on your own.

 Once you have an idea of what type of retirement you want to have, you need to estimate the annual retirement income needed.
 You want to ensure you're saving for the future you want.
 Most Americans are not putting enough money into their retirement fund every year in order to afford the life they want for themselves in the future.